-June 26.-Better, and having no victuals to eat, took my gun, but found myself very weak; however, I killed a she-goat, and with much difficulty got it home, and broiled some of it, and ate.
-I would fain have stewed it, and made some broth, but had no pot.
+June 26.-Better; and, having no victuals to eat, took my gun, but found myself very weak; however, I killed a she-goat, and with much difficulty got it home, and broiled some of it, and ate; I would fain have stewed it, and made some broth, but had no pot.

-June 27 .- The ague again so violent that I lay a bed all day, and neither ate nor drank I was ready to perish for thirst; but so weak, I had not strength to stand up, or to get myself any water to drink.
-Prayed to God again, but was light-headed; and when I was not, I was so ignorant that I knew not what to say; only I lay and cried, "Lord, look upon me!
+June 27.-The ague again so violent that I lay a-bed all day, and neither ate nor drank.
+I was ready to perish for thirst, but so weak I had not strength to stand up, or to get myself any water to drink.
+Prayed to God again, but was light-headed: and when I was not, I was so ignorant that I knew not what to say, only I lay, and cried, "Lord, look upon me!
 Lord, pity me!
 Lord, have mercy upon me!"
-I suppose I did nothing else for two or three hours; till the fit wearing off, I fell asleep, and did not wake till far in the night.
-When I awoke.
-I found myself much refreshed, but weak, and exceeding thirsty; however, as I had no water in my habitation, I was forced to lie till morning, and went to sleep again In this second sleep I had this terrible dream: I thought that I was sitting on the ground, on the outside of my wall, where I sat when the storm blew after the earthquake, and that I saw a man descend from a great black cloud, in a bright flame of fire, and light upon the ground: he was all over as bright as a flame, so that I could but just bear to look towards him: his countenance was most inexpressibly dreadful, impossible for words to describe; when he stepped upon the ground with his feet, I thought the earth trembled, just as it had done before in the earthquake, and all the air looked, to my apprehension, as if it had been filled with flashes of fire.
-He was no sooner landed upon the earth, but he moved forward towards me, with a long spear or weapon in his hand, to kill me; and when he came to a rising ground, at some distance, he spoke to me,or I heard a voice so terrible that it is impossible to express the terror of it.
-All that I can say I understood, was this:--"Seeing all these things have not brought thee to repentance, now thou shalt die;"-at which words, I thought he lifted up the spear that was in his hand to kill me.
+I suppose I did nothing else for two or three hours, till, the fit wearing off, I fell asleep, and did not wake till far in the night; when I waked, I found myself much refreshed, but weak, and exceedingly thirsty: however, as I had no water in my whole habitation, I was forced to lie till morning, and went to sleep again.
+In this second sleep I had this terrible dream:-

+I thought that I was sitting on the ground, on the outside of my wall, where I sat when the storm blew after the earthquake, and that I saw a man descend from a great black cloud, in a bright flame of fire, and light upon the ground.
+He was all over as bright as a flame, so that I could but just bear to look towards him; his countenance was most inexpressibly dreadful, impossible for words to describe; when he stepped upon the ground with his feet, I thought the earth trembled, just as it had done before in the earthquake, and all the air looked to my apprehension as if it had been filled with flashes of fire.